MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ne-winioctl-storage_property_id.md

 ### -field StorageDeviceProperty

-Indicates that the caller is querying for the device descriptor, <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-storage_device_descriptor">STORAGE_DEVICE_DESCRIPTOR</a>.
+Indicates that the caller is querying for the device descriptor, [STORAGE_DEVICE_DESCRIPTOR](./ns-winioctl-storage_device_descriptor.md).

 ### -field StorageAdapterProperty

-Indicates that the caller is querying for the adapter descriptor, <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-storage_adapter_descriptor">STORAGE_ADAPTER_DESCRIPTOR</a>.
+Indicates that the caller is querying for the adapter descriptor, [STORAGE_ADAPTER_DESCRIPTOR](./ns-winioctl-storage_adapter_descriptor.md).

 ### -field StorageDeviceIdProperty

 Indicates that the caller is querying for the device identifiers provided with the SCSI vital product data pages.
-Data is returned using the  <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-storage_device_id_descriptor">STORAGE_DEVICE_ID_DESCRIPTOR</a> structure.
+Data is returned using the  [STORAGE_DEVICE_ID_DESCRIPTOR](./ns-winioctl-storage_device_id_descriptor.md) structure.

 ### -field StorageDeviceUniqueIdProperty

-<b>Intended for driver usage.</b> Indicates that the caller is querying for the unique device identifiers.
-Data is returned using the <b>STORAGE_DEVICE_UNIQUE_IDENTIFIER</b> structure (see the storduid.h header in the DDK).
+**Intended for driver usage.** Indicates that the caller is querying for the unique device identifiers.
+Data is returned using the **STORAGE_DEVICE_UNIQUE_IDENTIFIER** structure (see the storduid.h header in the DDK).

-<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.
+**Windows Server 2003 and Windows XP:**  This value is not supported before Windows Vista and Windows Server 2008.

 ### -field StorageDeviceWriteCacheProperty

 Indicates that the caller is querying for the write cache property.
-Data is returned using the  <a href="https://docs.microsoft.com/windows/desktop/api/winioctl/ns-winioctl-storage_write_cache_property">STORAGE_WRITE_CACHE_PROPERTY</a> structure.
+Data is returned using the [STORAGE_WRITE_CACHE_PROPERTY](./ns-winioctl-storage_write_cache_property.md) structure.

-<b>Windows Server 2003 and Windows XP:  </b>This value is not supported before Windows Vista and Windows Server 2008.
+**Windows Server 2003 and Windows XP:**  This value is not supported before Windows Vista and Windows Server 2008.

 ### -field StorageMiniportProperty